bcwik9/FFXIAngler/README.md

 ## Notes on usage

+- Download this repository

+- Copy `settings.example.yml` file to `settings.yml`, and change the required values such as your FFXI window name and screen width

-- Run the bot with `py main.py`
+- Run the bot with `py main.py` or `python3 main.py`
+  - You may have to install dependencies such as `pip install pyyaml`

 - Cancel bot by interupting (ctrl + c in the terminal window)

-- I am not a Python dev so this might be inefficient and ugly... but it works
+- Macros required:

-- Macros required: Ctrl + 1 = '/fishing'
+  - Ctrl + 1 = '/fishing'
+  - Ctrl + 2 = '/equip Ammo "<YOUR BAIT HERE>"'

 - As the bot reads the chat log to release monsters/items Ashita Logs plugin is necessary: <https://docsv3.ashitaxi.com/addons/logs>

-- Again as the bot looks at the last 2 lines of the log try to minimise log spam (filter chat) and unequip linkshell is recommended

 - I have tested this on private servers using 1280 * 720 windowed mode and it works without error until bait is completely used

-- I have only tested this at the Knightwell fishing for moat carp, other areas most likely work but haven't been tested and may need differing thresholds

 - Found it best to point the screen down at the feet of the char to minimise changing scenery in the background which may confuse the bot